WillemSleegers/tidystats-v0.3/README.md

 The main function is `add_stats()`.
 The function has 2 necessary arguments:

-- `model`: The statistical model you want to add to the list (e.g., the output of `t.test()`)
+- `model`: The statistical model you want to add to the list (e.g., the output of `t.test()` or `lm()`)
 - `results`: The list you want to add the statistical output to

 Optionally you can also add an identifier, type, a subset of the statistics, whether the analysis was confirmatory or exploratory, and additional notes using the `identifier`, `type`, `statistics`, `confirmatory`, and `notes` arguments, respectively.

-The identifier is used to identify the model (e.g., 'weight_height_correlation').
+The `identifier` is used to identify the model (e.g., 'weight_height_correlation').
 If you do not provide one, one is automatically created for you (albeit not a very descriptive one).

-The `type` argument is used to indicate whether the statistical test is a hypothesis test, manipulation check, contrast analysis, or other kind of analysis.
+The `type` argument is used to indicate whether the statistical test is a hypothesis test, manipulation check, contrast analysis, or other kind of analysis such as descriptives.
 This can be used to distinguish the vital statistical tests from those less relevant.

 The `statistics` argument is used to select a subset of statistics that you want to add to the results list, in case this is desired.